pvergezac/MSunPVIntegration/README.md

 1. Open this repository in Visual Studio Code devcontainer (Preferably with the "`Dev Containers: Clone Repository in Named Container Volume...`" option).
 1. Run the `scripts/develop` to start HA and test out this integration.

+##  Contributions are welcome!

+If you want to contribute to this please read the [Contribution guidelines](https://github.com/pvergezac/MSunPVIntegration/blob/main/CONTRIBUTING.md).